DavidJayMartin/logseq-get-outlook-event/readme.md

    - Ensure the Python API service is running
    - Check that you're on a journal page (daily note)
    - Verify events exist in Outlook for that date
+   - Occasionaly the API service disconnects from the Outlook COM.
+Stopping and restarting the service should correct the issue

 2. **API connection errors:**
    - Confirm the Python service is running on localhost:5000